 Walk into a classroom at

-at the school than any school you may ever have seen.
-NTHS was founded in 1996
+technology at the school than any school you may ever have seen.
+NTHS was

-as a 21st Century School.
-A task force led by the business community
+founded in 1996 as a 21st Century School.
+A task force led by

-but including educators and civic leaders studied best practices throughout
+the business community but including educators and civic leaders studied

 In its first years New Tech teachers defined the schools 8 Learning Outcomes: content standards, collaboration, critical thinking, oral communication, written communication, career preparation, citizenship and ethics, and technology literacy.
 These outcomes map to the SCANS standards, which inspired them, and also to more recent articulations of 21st Century Skills.
 The New Tech teachers designed them not to be a wall poster, or a compendium no one looks at.
 Instead, NTHS embeds these learning outcomes in all projects, assessments, and grade reports.